By Talkwalker

 The Brand Love Index

-It is based on 3 scores -
+It uses 3 scores -

 - Brand passion